aply333/aply333/README.md

 ## Hey, I'm Andrei! 👋
 ### I'm a Full Stack Developer.
 ---
+Python, JavaScript, HTML, CSS, NodeJs, ReactJs, Redux, Knex, SQL
+---
-- I Studies and Lambda School, where we went over Front-End to Back-End Development as well as Computer Science.
+- I studied at Lambda School, where I went over Front-End to Back-End Development as well as Computer Science.
+- Get it, Break it, Make it